busesali/LibraryAutomationAPI/README.md

 # Library Automation API

-## Genel Bakış
+## Overview

-LibraryAutomationAPI, kütüphane kaynaklarını dijital olarak yönetmek amacıyla geliştirilmiş bir ASP.NET Core Web API uygulamasıdır.
-Kullanıcılar sisteme kayıt olabilir, giriş yapabilir ve JWT tabanlı kimlik doğrulama ile kitap ve kategori işlemlerini güvenli şekilde gerçekleştirebilir.
-SQL Server veritabanı ile çalışan bu sistem, Swagger UI sayesinde geliştiricilere kolay test imkanı sunar.
+LibraryAutomationAPI is an ASP.NET Core Web API application developed to digitally manage library resources.
+Users can register, log in, and perform book and category operations securely using JWT-based authentication.
+The system runs on a SQL Server database and offers developers an easy way to test endpoints via Swagger UI.

-## Özellikler
+## Features

-- Kullanıcı kayıt ve giriş işlemleri (JWT ile kimlik doğrulama)
+- User registration and login with JWT authentication
-- Kitap ekleme, listeleme, güncelleme ve silme işlemleri
+- Book management (add, list, update, delete)
-- Kategori ekleme ve listeleme
+- Category management (add and list)
-- Swagger UI üzerinden API test desteği
+- API testing support through Swagger UI
-- Yetkilendirme kontrollü uç noktalar
+- Authorization-controlled endpoints
-- SQL Server veritabanı desteği
+- SQL Server database integration
-- Entity Framework Core ile veri yönetimi
+- Data management via Entity Framework Core

-## Kullanılan Teknolojiler
+## Technologies Used

 - ASP.NET Core 6 Web API
 - Entity Framework Core
 - SQL Server
 - JWT (JSON Web Token) Authentication
 - Swagger (Swashbuckle)
-- LINQ, Auto Mapping, Middleware yapısı
+- LINQ, Auto Mapping, Middleware architecture

-## Gereksinimler
+## Requirements

-Bu projeyi çalıştırmak için aşağıdaki yazılımların sisteminizde kurulu olması gerekir:
+To run this project, you must have the following installed on your system:

 - .NET 6 SDK
-- SQL Server (Express veya tam sürüm)
+- SQL Server (Express or full version)

-## Önemli API Endpointleri
+## Key API Endpoints

-- `POST /api/auth/register` → Yeni kullanıcı kaydı
+- `POST /api/auth/register` → Register a new user
-- `POST /api/auth/login` → Giriş yap ve token al
+- `POST /api/auth/login` → Log in and receive a token
-- `GET /api/books` → Kitapları listele
+- `GET /api/books` → List all books
-- `POST /api/books` → Yeni kitap ekle
+- `POST /api/books` → Add a new book
-- `PUT /api/books/{id}` → Kitap bilgilerini güncelle
+- `PUT /api/books/{id}` → Update book details
-- `DELETE /api/books/{id}` → Kitap sil
+- `DELETE /api/books/{id}` → Delete a book
-- `GET /api/categories` → Kategorileri listele
+- `GET /api/categories` → List all categories
-- `POST /api/categories` → Yeni kategori ekle
+- `POST /api/categories` → Add a new category

-## Lisans
+## License

-Bu proje MIT Lisansı ile lisanslanmıştır. İsteyen herkes kopyalayabilir, dağıtabilir ve değiştirebilir.
+This project is licensed under the MIT License.
+Anyone is free to copy, distribute, and modify it.